 A workers’ compensation settlement benefits both the employer and the employee.
 The employee receives a lump sum payment or a structured settlement that is paid in installments over a set period of time.
 The employee also gives up the right to future benefits, which means that the employer will no longer be liable for legal expenses associated with that claim.

 Injured workers have one year from the date of injury to file a claim.
 Workers have a responsibility to notify the employer as soon as possible when an injury has occurred.
 Once the employer's insurance company has received the claim notice, it has 21 days to accept or deny it.

-If the insurance carrier denies the claim, the worker is required to request a hearing within 90 days of the date of the denial notice.
+If an insurance carrier denies a claim, the worker is required to request a hearing within 90 days of the date of the denial notice.

-If you are ready to explore workers’ comp insurance options for your Arizona business, start a free online application today to compare quotes from top-rated carriers.
+If you are ready to explore workers’ compensation coverage options for your Arizona business, start a free online application today to compare quotes from top-rated insurers.
 Our licensed agents in Arizona are available to help you find the best policy to protect your business.